Life or Choice?

 Joyce: You make too much sense.
 Where would I be without Leif?

 Joyce: Good points my friend!
 I am thankful for the gift of Leif.
 You’ve made me see I’m a very bad Joyce when I let fear or misplaced compassion direct my decisions.
-Excuse me now while I go visit my niece and her preborn child.
+Excuse me now while I go visit my niece and her beautiful preborn child.

 Leave a Reply